domfoo/scala_muehle/README.md

 # scala_muehle
-A software project for Software Engineering
+The game Mill as software project for Software Engineering at HTWG Konstanz

 ## Usage